anshumitasahu/Kobayashi--OS/README.md

   <img src="public/edited-img.png" alt="Kobayashi OS Desktop" width="100%">
 </p>

-A browser based desktop enviroment built wiith React, Typescript, Javascript, Bun, Tailwind CSS, and Zustand.
+A browser-based desktop environment built with React, TypeScript, JavaScript, Bun, Tailwind CSS, and Zustand.

-Kobayashi OS is project on web OS misson, this Web Operating System is inspired by the desktop enviroments and Anime based theme.
-It focuses on window manager, desktop customization, and ofcourse recreating the feel of using a real web os in browser.
+Kobayashi OS is my take on building a Web Operating System.
+Inspired by modern desktop environments and anime-themed interfaces, the project focuses on window management, desktop customization, and recreating the feel of using a real operating system in the browser.

+Multiple instances of the same application can be opened, allowing the desktop to behave more like a traditional operating system.

 > **Version 1.0 is Live!**
+>
-> Kobayashi OS v1.0 introduces a core suite of essential applications, including Notes, Calculator, and Settings.
-Settings includes brightness control, wallpaper customization and icon style customization.
-Development is ongoing, with additional apps and features planned for future releases.
+> Version 1.0 includes Notes, Calculator, Settings, Browser, and To-Dos.
+The Settings app currently supports brightness control, wallpaper customization, and icon style customization.
+Development is still ongoing, with more applications and features planned for future updates.

 ## Features

-- **Window Manager** — Draggable windows with proper layering and multiple app instances.
+- **Window Manager** — Draggable windows with proper layering and support for multiple instances of the same application.
 - **Desktop Customization** — Change wallpapers, desktop icons, and screen brightness.
-- **Built-in Applications** — Notes, Calculator, Settings, To-Dos and Browser.
+- **Built-in Applications** — Notes, Calculator, Browser, Settings, and To-Dos.
-- **Persistent State** — Settings and application data are stored using Local Storage.
+- **Persistent State** — Settings and application data are saved using Local Storage.
-- **Modern Architecture** — Global state management powered by Zustand.
+- **State Management** — Global state powered by Zustand.

 > **Note**
-> Some applications currently display placeholder alerts while they are being developed.
+> Some applications are still under development and currently use placeholder alerts.
+They will be replaced with full implementations in future updates.
 Additional functionality will be added in future releases.

 ## Built With